 When you’re ready to bake, preheat the oven to 400 degrees F.

-Transfer the fish, along with the marinade, to a large casserole dish.
+Transfer the fish, along with the marinade, to a large casserole dish, baking dish, or baking sheet.
 Bake on the rack that’s second closest to the top of the oven for 15 minutes, or until fish is completely cooked through.

 Below are some of my favorite side dishes that pair nicely with the baked cod.